More to Lose Than Their Chains: Class Rule and the Problem of Worker Ambivalence

 The causal relationship runs the opposite way from Macnair's picture.
 The postwar expansion of credentialed employment produced the political constituency through which the welfare settlement was dismantled, not defended: as the professional and managerial strata grew, a larger fraction of the population came to experience high marginal income tax rates as penalizing their own earned success — meritocratic reasoning applied reflexively — and the political base for progressive taxation contracted accordingly.
 Capital did not lose ground to a state captured by professionals; professionals became the constituency whose self-understanding rationalized the transfer of surplus from public provision to private accumulation.
 And the professions themselves — medicine, education, credentialed caring work, financial advising — are the institutional vehicles through which new domains are commodified and drawn into capital's circuits, not held outside them.
 PMC growth tracks the advance of commodification, not capital's retreat from it.[36]

-The mechanism is recursive.
-Capital's commodification of any domain proceeds through a sequence — destruction of non-commodified alternatives, formal subsumption, real subsumption, financial mediation, securitization, state de-risking (the framework develops this in full) — and each stage generates the credentialed employment that administers it.
-But each cohort does not merely occupy the niche its stage created — it actively generates the institutional conditions for the next stage, because career incentives, institutional position, and meritocratic self-understanding orient professionals toward deepening commodification rather than constraining it.
-The doctor who commodifies care creates the billing infrastructure that invites financial mediation; the financial advisor who interposes debt creates the raw material the securitization engineer packages.
-The distinction between "state" and "private sector" on which Macnair's argument depends cannot survive contact with a recursive process that runs through both simultaneously — the state destroys alternatives at the first stage and de-risks the financialized product at the last, while credentialed professionals administer every stage in between.
+The mechanism is recursive: each cohort does not merely occupy the niche its stage of commodification created — it actively generates the institutional conditions for the next, because career incentives, institutional position, and meritocratic self-understanding orient professionals toward deepening commodification rather than constraining it.
+The distinction between "state" and "private sector" on which Macnair's argument depends cannot survive contact with a recursive process that runs through both simultaneously — the state destroys alternatives at the first stage and de-risks the financialized product at the last, while professionals administer each transition in between — formalizing the captured domain through credential regimes, reorganizing it under market logic, intermediating its financialization.

 Furthermore, when professional and managerial strata use state power to constrain the propertied classes, they typically do so by spreading class-societal norms further (through means-testing, criminalization of poverty, privatization of public services, credentialism) not by challenging the principle of private ownership.
 The "War on Drugs" and the gutting of welfare through appeals to "fiscal responsibility" are policies that stabilize class rule, not ones that undermine it.[37]